Key Takeaways

 - Interest expense is calculated using the effective interest method (opening liability × discount rate)

-- Depreciation is typically straight-line over the lease term
+- Depreciation is typically straight-line over the lease term (or useful life if ownership transfers)

 - At lease end, derecognition journals remove the asset and accumulated depreciation from the balance sheet